How to do a Competitive Landscape Analysis in Milanote

 There are two ways to think your position in the market.
 Where is your brand currently positioned?
 And where do you want to be positioned in the future?
 Plot both of these positions and start documenting the benefits of the new positioning.

-You'll also start to see who your closest competitors are and get a better understanding of how you're competing.
+Through your market landscape analysis, you'll also start to see who your closest competitors are and get a better understanding of how you're competing.

 competitive landscape guide step04